Ecommerce packaging: the ultimate guide

 — Darcy Ogdon-Nolan, Founder & Owner of The Bircher Bar

 Finally, you can also consider turning to full-service packaging design agencies.
-While these agencies have traditionally mostly worked on internal packaging design, ecommerce packaging is an increasing share of their business.
+While these agencies have traditionally mostly worked on primary and secondary packaging design, ecommerce packaging is an increasing share of their business.

 If we had to pick just seven words to describe what’s going on with ecommerce packaging these days, we’d use these: sustainability, eye-catching design, customisation & packaging inserts.